 Real-time filtering allows a more insightful and focused look, a method to find the proverbial needle in a haystack, while still eliminating distracting or irrelevant results.

-When real-time analytics is hooked into well-designed dashboards, the result is greater profit.
+When real-time analytics dashboard design is hooked into well-designed dashboards, the result is greater profit.
 Marketo, a marketing automation SaaS company used real-time reporting on their Google Analytics dashboards to achieve:

 Customization is not only about allowing the user to adapt a dashboard according to his or her own needs.
 It’s also about allowing the user to line up the data in a way that tells a clear story, with clear observations and a tangible conclusion.

 Let’s take a look at this sample dashboard for Contractbook.